Unity’s lighting system is affected by and can affect many of its other effects and systems.

 See in Glossary and shaded areas.
 We can also create effects like ‘blooms’ or glows by applying effects to these bright colors in your scene.
 Special effects like these can add realism to particles or other visible light sources.

 For more information about HDR, please see the relevant manual page.

-Tonemapping is an Image Effect that is required to describe how to map colours from HDR to what you can see on the screen.
+Tonemapping is a post-processing effect that is required to describe how to map colours from HDR to what you can see on the screen.
 A variety of methods are included or you can write your own.